 My recipient refuses to share their TIN.
 How do I file their 1099 in TaxBandits?

-To overcome this issue, you must type the (') single quote symbol before you type the TIN and press Enter.
-Use the same procedure to overcome this issue in Zip Codes too.
-For example, if you want to input the SSN 098765432, you must type '098765432 and press Enter.
+You can avoid this issue by typing the (') single quote symbol before typing the TIN and hitting Enter.
+This can also be applied when entering Zip Codes.
+For example, if you want to enter the SSN 098765432, you must type '098765432 and press Enter.
 For the recipients whose TINs are not available, type' 000000000 and press Enter.

 To enter the Zip Code 03546-9388, you would also type' 03546-9388 and press Enter.
 You can then import the Excel template to continue the filing process.

 By filing the TIN with all zeros, you can avoid late penalties.
 However, you are likely to receive a letter from the IRS reminding you to get the TIN before issuing the next payment to this recipient or subject them to backup withholding.
 Once you receive the correct TIN from the recipient, file a 1099 Correction using TaxBandits.